 A stroke, or brain attack, occurs when not enough oxygen-rich blood is reaching part of the brain.
 Without this nourishment, blood cells die.
 The usual result of a stroke is weakness or paralysis of one side of the body.

 Stroke can be treated, but like a heart attack, brain attack or stroke requires immediate medical attention.
 Medical providers caution that “time is tissue.”
 People who delay seeking medical care for more than one hour after experiencing stroke symptoms have a much higher likelihood of disability and death.
 That's why we work closely with the local emergency medical system and the department of health to get patients the treatment they need as soon as possible.

 MultiCare's stroke program was awarded a Five Star ranking from Health Grades.
 MultiCare Tacoma

 Rapid response teams — Specially trained teams are ready and waiting 24 hours a day to provide prompt, effective evaluation and treatment for stroke.

 State-of-the-art Diagnostic Tools — These tools enable specialists to visualize the brain and blood supply in seconds and begin life-saving treatment as quickly as possible.
 Neurological assessments, such as profusion diffusion imaging, allow MultiCare's stroke teams to visualize the blood supply to the brain within seconds.

-The latest treatment options — Treatment options for stroke at MultiCare range the latest non-invasive treatments like access to new therapies such as clot-dissolving medications, to neurosurgical intervention — including use of the Apollo System — for other patients with strokes caused by cerebral hemorrhaging.
+The latest treatment options — Treatment options for stroke at MultiCare range the latest non-invasive treatments such as clot-dissolving medications, to neurosurgical intervention — including use of the Apollo System — for other patients with strokes caused by cerebral hemorrhaging.

 Expert collaboration — Close cooperation between the staffs of our hospitals, the MultiCare Neuroscience Center of Washington and the Emergency Medical System ensures the highest caliber of care to stroke patients.